Trauma and Addiction Recovery

 In many cases, the internalization of past traumatic experience leads to co-occurring disorders.
 This means that in addition to substance dependency, men and women who have undergone significant emotional, sexual, or physical distress tend to adopt additional behavioral disorders.
 The behavioral disorders have a tendency to reveal themselves in a variety of ways.

 Many men who have undergone past traumatic experiences will struggle with anger issues as a direct result, on the other hand.
 In our male-specific facility we have trained and licensed specialists on staff who have extensive experience working with men who struggle with anger and substance dependency simultaneously.
-Because of the fact that internalized trauma manifests itself differently in men and women, gender-specific treatment has proven extremely beneficial in the simultaneous treatment of trauma and substance dependency.
+Because of the fact that internalized trauma manifests itself differently in men and women, comprehensive treatment has proven extremely beneficial in the simultaneous treatment of trauma and substance dependency.

 Trauma manifests itself in both physical and emotional ways.
 Many times, trauma sufferers will turn to drugs and alcohol as a means of coping with symptoms of PTSD caused by significantly damaging experiences that occurred during childhood or adolescence.